 North Carolina drivers who have their licenses suspended for a second time must wait ten years before applying for a new one.

 You have the right to a vigorous defense when you face a DWI conviction.
 While you have the option of defending yourself, a DWI lawyer in North Carolina has a deep understanding of state laws.
-You may have a better outcome when you have an attorney to guide you through the legal process.
+You may have a better outcome when you have a criminal defense attorney in Charlotte, NC to guide you through the legal process.